clq/clq.github.com/_posts/2011-06-13-Norwegian-words-about-snow.md

 Pushing and grinding someones face into the snow: kryne
 Vading through very deep snow: vodla
 Vading in snow: grynne
-Vading in snow that reaches you to the knees: knegrynne
+Vading in snow that reaches you to the knees: knegrynne Rubbing snow into someones face, "whitewash": sn&oslash;vask (Thanks to &Oslash;yvind for noting the absense of this) Snowball fight: Sn&oslash;ballkrig

 Words describing the condition, or characteristics of the snow: